distro-core-curated-mirrors/klish/docs/klish3.en.md

 </KLISH>
 ```

 The "par1" parameter references `PTYPE` using the path `/PTYPE1`.
-Type names
+Use capital
-It is customary to designate types with capital letters to make it easier to distinguish them from other types.
+letters for the TYPE names to make it easier to distinguish them from other tag
-elements.
+names.
 Here the type is defined at the topmost level of the schema.
 Basic types
-are usually defined that way, but `PTYPE` does not have to be at the top level and
+are usually defined that way, but `PTYPE` does not have to be at the top level
-can be nested in `VIEW` or even `PARAM`.
-In this case it will have
+and can be nested in `VIEW` or even `PARAM`.
+In this case it will have a more
-a more difficult path.
+complex path.

-A `VIEW` named "view2" imports commands from a `VIEW` named "view1_2",
+A `VIEW` named "view2" imports commands from a `VIEW` named "view1_2", using the
-Using the path `/view1/view1_2`.
+path `/view1/view1_2`.

-If, suppose, we need a reference to the parameter "par1", the path will look like this
+If we need a reference to the parameter "par1", the path will look like this
-like this - `/view1/view1_2/cmd1/par1`.
+- `/view1/view1_2/cmd1/par1`.

 The following elements cannot be referenced.
 They do not have a path:

-* `KLISH
+* `KLISH`
 * `PLUGIN`
 * `HOTKEY`
 * `ACTION`

-> Do not confuse [current session path](#visibility-areas) with the path to create a
+> Do not confuse [current session path](#visibility-areas) with the path to
-> links.
-The path uses the internal structure of the schema when creating links,
+> create a links.
+The path uses the internal structure of the schema when
-> specified when the configuration files are written.
-This is the path of the element within the schematic,
+> creating links, it's specified when the configuration files are written.
+This
-> uniquely identifying it.
-This is a static path.
-Nesting of elements
+> is the path of the element within the schema, uniquely identifying it.
+This is
-> in defining the schema only generates the necessary instruction sets, this nesting
+> a static path.
+Nesting of elements in the schema only defines the necessary
-> is not visible to the operator and is not a nesting in terms of its work with the
+> instruction sets, this nesting is not visible to the operator and is not a
+> nesting in terms of its work with the command line.
+The operator sees
-> command line.
-It only sees ready-made line sets of commands.
+> ready-made sets of commands.
 >
 > The current session path is dynamic.
-It
-> is formed by operator commands and implies the possibility to go deeper, i.e.
+It is formed by operator commands and
-> add another level of nesting to the path and access the
+> implies the possibility to go deeper, i.e. add another level of nesting to the
-> an additional set of commands, or go higher.
-With
+> path and access the additional set of commands, or go higher.
+Navigation
-> the current path, you can combine the linear paths created at the schematic writing stage.
-> command sets.
-Navigation commands also allow you to completely replace the current
+> commands also allow you to completely replace the current command set to
-> command set to another by changing `VIEW` at the current path level.
-Thus,
+> another by changing `VIEW` at the current path level.
+Thus, the existence of
-> the existence of the current session path may create visibility for the operator
+> the current session path can provide visibility of a branching configuration
-> a branching tree of configuration.
+> tree for the operator.

 ## Tags